 "It was fantastic," Carol Burnett told NBC's Mark Barger about the special.
 "As I have said before, I didn't want a birthday party with a cake and balloons and confetti.
 And I didn't want it to be a roast.
 I wanted it to be kind of an old time variety show with live entertainment.
 We had a 90-piece orchestra.
 We had funny clips and wonderful guests who came on and were funny."

-What celebrities will appear on Carol Burnett's 90th birthday special?
+Which celebrities appeared on Carol Burnett's 90th birthday special?

-Other special guest stars on hand to honor Burnett include Aileen Quinn, Allison Janney, Amy Adams, Amy Poehler, Bill Hader, Cher, Ellen DeGeneres, Julie Andrews, Kristen Wiig, Laura Dern, Lily Tomlin, Lisa Kudrow, Marisa Tomei, Sofia Vergara, Steve Carell, Taraji P. Henson, Tracee Ellis Ross, and many more.
+Other special guest stars on hand to honor Burnett included Aileen Quinn, Allison Janney, Amy Adams, Amy Poehler, Bill Hader, Cher, Ellen DeGeneres, Julie Andrews, Kristen Wiig, Laura Dern, Lily Tomlin, Lisa Kudrow, Marisa Tomei, Sofia Vergara, Steve Carell, Taraji P. Henson, and Tracee Ellis Ross.

 "I was thrilled to have my chum Julie Andrews [there]," Burnett told Barger.
 "She flew out and she was with me the whole evening by my side.
 We’ve got a 62-year friendship!
 That was lovely.
 And so many wonderful performers: Bernadette Peters and Kristin Chenoweth and Billy Porter, Jane Lynch, Katy Perry.
 Kristen Wiig and Allison Janney and Laura Dern were hysterical when they got up to pay tribute.
 I don't want to spoil it.
 I'm not gonna give it away.
 But they were funny."